C: Vulkan Interop#

 Demonstrates how to integrate ovrtx with Vulkan by sharing renders on the GPU.

-ovrtx outputs are mapped to CUDA arrays every frame, which are then copied to CUDA-exported VkImage memory.
-The resulting textures are then sampled on a fullscreen quad to display the render in real time in a GLFW window.
+The example maps ovrtx outputs to CUDA arrays every frame, then copies them to CUDA-exported VkImage memory.
+A fullscreen quad samples the resulting textures to display the render in real time in a GLFW window.
 Memory access between CUDA and Vulkan is synchronized using timeline semaphores.

 sudo apt install build-essential cmake